 Backlinks are direct links from one website to another.
 They are simply a vote of confidence or recommendation from one site to another.
 Search engines use these links to find and rank your website.

 With local businesses, citations are another important SEO factor that helps determine the online authority of your local business.
-These consist of Google My Business (GMB), Apple Maps, Yelp, and AVVO just to name a few.
+These consist of Google Business Profile (GBP), Apple Maps, Yelp, and AVVO just to name a few.
 These local and legal citations will help improve your website’s authority and help increase the chances of ranking online.

 Acquiring backlinks can be time consuming and can be quite complicated, which is why many law firms hire SEO agencies to help build their websites’ authority and establish them on the internet.